Manidipa08/ML-tutorials/README.md

 # ML-tutorials

-This is a set of tutorials based upon several ML algorithms.
+This is a set of tutorials based upon several ML algorithms and different types of datasets